Axis0S/xfce-panel-launcher/README.md

-<center>Enjoying the project?
+Enjoying the project?
 If you'd like to support its future development, you can do so via <a href="https://ko-fi.com/axisos">
   <img src="https://ko-fi.com/img/githubbutton_sm.svg" alt="Support me on Ko-fi" height="35">
 </a> or <a href="https://paypal.me/AxisOS">
   <img src="https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white" alt="Donate with PayPal" height="45">
-</a> Any support is greatly appreciated!</center>
+</a> Any support is greatly appreciated!

 # XFCE Launcher Plugin